-+ Collections received by the servicer. + Share of realisation proceeds from vehicles belonging to the issuer. + Amounts from the general cash reserve. + Net swap receipts. + Interest accrued on the distribution account. + Amounts from the VWL risk reserve in case of a failure by VWL to pay any secured obligations or in case of a German trade tax event. - Less the buffer release amount until the earlier of a breach of the cumulative loss trigger of 1.6% or the occurrence of a servicer replacement event.
-Sourc e: Fitch Ratings, VCL Multi-Compartment S.A., Compartment VCL 45 Tra nsaction Waterfall 1-5 Taxes, senior expenses and net swap payments other than in the case of a swap counterparty default.
+- + Collections received by the servicer. - + Share of realisation proceeds from vehicles belonging to the issuer. - + Amounts from the general cash reserve. - + Net swap receipts. - + Interest accrued on the distribution account. - + Amounts from the VWL risk reserve in case of a failure by VWL to pay any secured obligations or in case of a German trade tax event. - Less the buffer release amount until the earlier of a breach of the cumulative loss trigger of 1.6% or the occurrence of a servicer replacement event.

+Transaction Waterfall

+1-5 Taxes, senior expenses and net swap payments other than in the case of a swap counterparty default.
 6 Interest class A. 7 Interest class B. 8 General cash reserve up to its required balance.
-9 In the case of an increase in German trade tax, to the VWL risk reserve the increased trade tax

-- risk reserve amount.
+9 In the case of an increase in German trade tax, to the VWL risk reserve the increased trade tax risk reserve amount.
 10 Class A principal until class A is at its target size (target OC class A).
 11 Class B principal until class B is at its target size (i.e. target OC class B).

-12 Any subordinated expenses, if not already covered by one of the senior items, such as - Any subordinated expenses, in not already covered by one of the senior items, such as subordinated swap payments.
-Interest on the sub-loan. - 14 Redemption of the sub-loan until reduced to zero. - 15 Remainder to VWL as a final success fee.
+12 Any subordinated expenses, if not already covered by one of the senior items, such as subordinated swap payments.
+13 Interest on the sub-loan.
+14 Redemption of the sub-loan until reduced to zero.
+15 Remainder to VWL as a final success fee.